SynJAC: Synthetic-data-driven Joint-granular Adaptation and Calibration for Domain Specific Scanned Document Key Information Extraction: Results and Discussion

-\textbf{Few-shot Testing} We evaluated the robustness of our methods with varying amounts of annotated data from $\mathbb{D}_g$, using training sizes from 10\% to 100\% of $\mathcal{D}_t$.
-As shown in Table~\ref{tab:overall}, domain adaptation consistently outperformed non-adapted baselines by leveraging domain-specific information from the synthetic dataset $\mathbb{D}_n$, although performance sensitivity varied across different tasks and training sizes.
-For the entity-level FormNLU, both printed (P) and handwritten (H) test sets improved as training sizes increased.
+\paragraph{\textbf{Few-shot Testing}} We evaluated the robustness of our methods with varying amounts of annotated data of the guidances set $\mathbb{D}_g$, using training sizes from 10\% to 100\%.
+As shown in Table~\ref{tab:overall}, applying domain adaptation consistently outperformed non-adapted baselines by leveraging domain-specific information from the synthetic annotated $\mathbb{D}_s$, although performance sensitivity varied across different tasks and training sizes.
+For the coarse-grained FormNLU, both printed (P) and handwritten (H) test sets improved as training sizes increased.
 Without domain adaptation, performance was poor in few-shot scenarios.
-With just 10\% of $\mathbb{D}_g$, SDS achieved over 80\% accuracy on both P and H sets, demonstrating its ability to capture domain-specific structural information and enhance semantic understanding.
-For token-level results in CORD, incorporating coarse-grained information improved performance across training sizes.
-SDS consistently outperformed other configurations, effectively utilizing synthetic structural information from $\mathbb{D}_n$.
+With just 10\% of $\mathbb{D}_g$, applying SDS achieved over 80\% accuracy on both P and H sets, demonstrating its ability to capture domain-specific structural information.
+For fine-grained KIE in CORD, incorporating coarse-grained information improved performance across training sizes.
+SDS consistently outperformed other configurations, effectively utilizing synthetic structural information from $\mathbb{D}_s$.
 However, SIT and SST underperformed in few-shot settings, likely due to reliance on synthetic LLM-generated samples that need more data to bridge distribution gaps.

-\textbf{Zero-shot Testing} We evaluated zero-shot performance (Table~\ref{tab:zero_shot}) to assess domain knowledge capture.
-SDS effectively distilled structural knowledge from $\mathbb{D}_n$, achieving 87.42\% on FormNLU (printed) and 81.74\% (handwritten).
-In contrast, SIT showed minor improvements on the printed set but decreased on the handwritten set, due to the distribution gap between digital-born QA pairs from $\mathbb{D}_g$ and handwritten tests.
-For CORD, domain adaptation shows less impact than entity-level tasks, as the joint-grained framework benefits entity representations more than fine-grained token representations.
-Entities can contextually learn from tokens, improving semantic understanding and attention alignment during domain adaptation and fine-tuning.
-Tokens gain less from coarse-grained embeddings, highlighting the need for joint-grained frameworks as a future research direction.
+\paragraph{\textbf{Zero-shot Testing}} We evaluated zero-shot performance (Table~\ref{tab:zero_shot}) to assess domain knowledge infusion of diverse domain adaptation strategies.
+SDS effectively distilled structural knowledge from $\mathbb{D}_s$, achieving 87.42\% on FormNLU (printed) and 81.74\% (handwritten).
+In contrast, SIT showed minor improvements on the printed set but decreased on the handwritten set, possibly due to the distribution gap between digital-born QA pairs from $\mathbb{D}_g$ and handwritten tests.
+For CORD, domain adaptation had less impact than entity-level tasks, as the joint-grained framework benefits entity representations more than token representations.